senthilsns/CoreDataExample/README.md

       d.
 Iterate through an array to get value for the specific key

+3. Update

+      a.
+Prepare the request with predicate for the entity (UserDetail)

+      b.
+Fetch record and Set New value with key

+      c.
+Last Save context same as create data.

 3. Delete

       a.
 Prepare the request with predicate for the entity (UserDetail in our example)